 Every instance of UserComponent gets its own UserService instance.
 The service is destroyed with the component."

-"What if you need to inject a value that isn't a class?"
+"What if you need to inject a value that isn't a class?" is a common follow-up question.

 "I use InjectionToken for non-class values: